-A Short Guide to Selling your Wholesale or Manufacturing Business
+A Short Guide to Selling your Industrial Business

-The sale of a manufacturing or a wholesale business will generally give rise to different legal issues to the sale of a retail business due to the nature of the assets being sold, the structure of the sale, and the financing and valuation of stock.
+The sale of an industrial business such as manufacturing, wholesale, import, distribution and B2B will generally give rise to different legal issues to the sale of a retail business due to the nature of the assets being sold, the structure of the sale, and the financing and valuation of stock.

 Asset or Share Sale